koichiro/miniradio_server/README.md

 * Rendering of the Delivered Music list page
 * Continuous playback of multiple Music tracks
 * Multilingual support for file names.
+* Use hls.js to support playback in Chrome.

 ## Contributing